Shop With Confidence: FREE Growing & Glowing Promise

 4. Using a garden fork, gently lift the entire plant all around a little at a time until it is free.

-6. With a sharp spade or knife, carefully cut your rootball into 2-3 even pieces.
-Each section should have an even amount of roots.
+6. With a sharp spade or knife, carefully cut your root ball into 2-3 even pieces.
+Each section should have an even number of roots.

-7. Get the new divisions into a protected cover or pot of moistened soil, or back into the ground as soon as possible to prevent drying out.
+7. Get the new divisions into a protected location or pot of moistened soil, or back into the ground as soon as possible to prevent drying out.

-8. Add NatureHills.com Root Booster for root formation and lifelong symbiotic beneficial fungal support.
+8. Add NatureHills.com Root Booster for better root formation and lifelong symbiotic beneficial fungal support.

 9. Plant your new crowns so they are situated just slightly below the soil level.
 Not too deep, not too shallow.